toth12/data_processing_lts/README.md

 > * USC Shoah Foundation - siglum: usc

 > Transformation of each data set is desribed in the README of the corresponding folder.
 (See scripts/)
+>
+> The main process (see below) also takes testimonial fragments in CSV file (by using utils/transform_fragments_in_csv_to_json_for_fragments_collection.py), and transforms them to the required input of the Mongo fragments collection

 ## Operating System Requirements